Qovery/scaleway-api-rs/docs/NamespacesApi.md

 ## delete_namespace

-> crate::models::ScalewayRegistryV1Namespace delete_namespace(region, namespace_id)
+> models::ScalewayPeriodRegistryPeriodV1PeriodNamespace delete_namespace(region, namespace_id)
-Delete an existing namespace
+Delete a namespace

-Delete the namespace associated with the given id.
+Delete a given namespace.
+You must specify, in the endpoint, the `region` and `namespace_id` parameters of the namespace you want to delete.

 ### Parameters